mautic/documentation/en/contacts/import.md

-# Contact Import
+# Importing Contacts

 Contacts can be imported via the user interface from a CSV file.
 You can import from the browser or in the background via a cron job.

 > Background import is recommended.

-Since Mautic 2.9, when the import creates or updates a contact, you'll see that action in the contact events history.
+Since [Mautic 2.9][release-2.9.0], when an import job creates or updates a contact, you'll see that action in the Contact events history.

 ## Import file requirements